Goodwill Logo

 Goodwill Emblem

 The phrase “Smiling G” speaks for itself.
 Joseph Selame has interestingly played with the name and the essence of Goodwill, turning a simple letter into a benevolent face.
-And there’s a hidden meaning here because a friendly smile is supposed to attract attention, instill hope and show good intentions.
+And there’s a hidden meaning here: a friendly smile is supposed to attract attention, instill hope, and convey good intentions.
 It’s a symbol of the nonprofit’s help to all those in need.

-The font used in the Goodwill logo has a lot in common with the ITC Tetra Bold.
-This geometric sans serif typeface was created by typographer Tomi Haaparanta in 2005.
+The font used in the Goodwill logo is closely related to ITC Tetra Bold.
+This geometric sans-serif typeface was created by typographer Tomi Haaparanta in 2005.
 It features square letters with rounded corners.
-But obviously, designer Joseph Selame came up with the individual glyphs because he wanted the “g” to look like half a face.
+But obviously, designer Joseph Selame created the individual glyphs because he wanted the “g” to look like half a face.
 The round intra-letter gap looks like an eye, and the space between the two joined parts of the “g” (top and bottom) resembles a smiling mouth.

 Goodwill Symbol